csstools/cssdb/STAGES.md

 > “This idea might not be silly.”

-An **Editor’s Draft** or early **Working Draft** [championed] by a [W3C Working Group].
+An **Editor’s Draft** or early **Working Draft** [championed] by a [W3C Working Group] or implemented by less than two browser engines.
 It should be considered highly unstable and subject to change.
 Stage 1 features are recognized as a real problem, but they may not be tied to any particular solution.
+This feature should be considered highly unstable and subject to change.
+Polyfill authors and users should expect significant changes to their codebase as the specification evolves.

 ---